MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/snap-in-object-macros.md

 ### <a name="parameters"></a>Parametreler

 *_class*<br/>
-'ndaki Ek bileşen nesne sınıfını belirtir.
+'ndaki Snap-In nesne sınıfını belirtir.

 ### <a name="example"></a>Örnek